nikhil-jain-k/DEVS-Based-Simulation-of-SPN-models/README.md

 6. Input custom parameters in the “Properties” or leave as is and click on “Run Simulation”

 A viewable discrete event simulation output would be generated on the DEVS-Engine GUI.
 This simulation output could be saved to a file.
-(Run “RESETDEVS” from cmd prompt to reset the DEVS-Engine and repeat the simulation process.)
+Run “RESETDEVS” from cmd prompt to reset the DEVS-Engine and repeat the simulation process.
+[Click here](https://github.com/nikhil-jain-k/Thesis-Functionality-Testing-Results) to view the testing results.